sailfish-oneplus6/sf-enchilada/flashing.md

 Sailfish OS will ONLY work if installed to SLOT A due to current limitations in Treble support.

-After installation you can switch slots using the fastboot command above OR by running `bootctl set-active-boot-slot <0 OR 1>` on Sailfish OS.
-On Android you might need `/system/bin/bootctl ...`.
+After installation you can switch slots using the fastboot command above OR by running `devel-su bootctl set-active-boot-slot 1` on Sailfish OS.
+On Android you might need `/system/bin/bootctl ...` (as root).